 Math 290J (section 2) current literature in applied mathematics

-Mathematical models in image processing and analysis
+Mathematical models for image processing and medical imaging

 Organizer: Luminita Vese.
 E-mail: email@example.com